-Fires at sea have injured and killed thousands of people over the years, and while passengers on boats are at risk, it is the workers and crews of commercial ships who are in the greatest danger of being harmed in a ship fire.
-If you work on a ship of any kind and have been injured by a ship fire, you have a right to seek damages to cover medical care, lost wages, and other expenses incurred by the incident.
+Ship fires are among the most dangerous and dreaded onboard accidents, which can lead to serious injuries and deaths.
+While passengers on vessels are at risk, the workers and crews of commercial ships are in the greatest danger of being harmed in a ship fire.
+If you work on a vessel of any kind and have been injured by a ship fire, you can seek damages to cover medical care, lost wages, and other expenses.

 Get Matched with a Leading Maritime Attorney in Your Area